JayBrown/DiMaGo/README.md

 * **third workflow/script to convert existing disk images**

 ## General Notes
-* You can get trusted S/MIME certificates for free at [Comodo](https://www.comodo.com/home/email-security/free-email-certificate.php) (valid for one-year) or using the [Volksverschlüsselung](https://volksverschluesselung.de) (two years), but you can also self-issue an S/MIME certificate, either with macOS **Keychain Access** or third-party CAs like **[xca](https://sourceforge.net/projects/xca/)**.
+* You can get trusted S/MIME certificates for free at [Comodo](https://www.comodo.com/home/email-security/free-email-certificate.php) (valid for one year) or using the [Volksverschlüsselung](https://volksverschluesselung.de) (valid for at least two years), but you can also self-issue an S/MIME certificate, either with macOS **Keychain Access**, with third-party CAs like **[xca](https://sourceforge.net/projects/xca/)**, or using the command line with `openssl`.
 * When self-issuing/signing S/MIME certificates, make sure that the leaf certificate contains a **Subject Key Identifier** (SKID); otherwise it will not be compatible with `hdiutil` and **DiMaGo**.
-* If DiMaGo doesn't find any valid public S/MIME keys, it will ask the user to create a self-signed root S/MIME certificate (for local disk image encryption only).
+* If DiMaGo doesn't find any valid public S/MIME keys, it will provide the option to create a self-signed root S/MIME certificate with a virtual email address (for local disk image encryption only).
 * Self-signed or self-issued certificates will not be deemed "trusted" by the powers that be (incl. macOS), but the major advantage is that (as with PGP/GPG) you can simply ignore the powers that be.
 There is no third party involved: only the sender and the recipient(s) need to trust each other, and trust each other's certificates, and they only need to do it once.
 So self-signed certificates are (like PGP/GPG) *always* the better option.
 (They don't even need to include a valid email address, unless you actually want to use them for email message signing and protection as well.)
-* If you have received an email signed with a public S/MIME key, it is stored in your keychain automatically (trusted certificates) or after you manually set the trust (self-issued/signed certificates), and then you can encrypt a disk image using that public key.
+* If you have received an email signed with a public S/MIME key, it is stored as valid in your keychain automatically (trusted certificates) or after you manually set the trust in your Mail client (self-issued/signed certificates), and then you can encrypt a disk image using that public key.
 * To codesign a DMG or sparsebundle, you need a Code Signing Certificate (CSC), which you can get as an Apple Developer or issue yourself using **Keychain Access** or third-party CAs like the above-mentioned **xca**.
-* **DiMaGo** only uses native macOS command line programs.
-Further options are available with `gsplit` (segment large DMGs) and `terminal-notifier` (extended notifications).
+* **DiMaGo** only uses native macOS command line programs; further options are available with `gsplit` (segment large DMGs) and `terminal-notifier` (extended notifications).
 * Cross-platform compatibility has only been tested on Windows. **7-zip** can only open unencrypted DMGs. **HFSExplorer** can open encrypted DMGs and sparsebundles, but is currently not compatible with S/MIME-encrypted disk images.
 Mounting including write access for sparsebundles is not possible.
 Linux and BSD compatibility has not been tested.